 The Administration will communicate information to the parents through weekly newsletters, monthly calendars, the school web site, Remind Me texting service, school email and the school Facebook page.
-Most information will be sent home with the students in a plastic envelope designated "School/Home" communications.
+Most information will be sent home with the students.
 Please check with your child for any such communications.